-

 The construction of onshore and offshore oil and gas pipelines is subject to prior environmental licensing and the issuance of an installation and operation license by the administrative authorities.
 The issuance of other secondary licenses and permits (e.g. building permits) may also be required.

-As regards specifically the environmental licensing, the construction and operation of onshore and offshore oil and gas pipelines is considered as an activity with significant impact on the environment and for this reason is subject to the issuance of an approval of environmental terms (AET) by the Ministry of Environment and Energy.
-The AET is issued following the preparation and submission of an environmental impact assessment (EIA) to the Ministry of Environment and Energy which is subject to public consultation with the stakeholders and administrative authorities.
+As regards specifically the environmental licensing, the construction and operation of onshore and offshore oil and gas pipelines is considered as an activity with significant impact on the environment and for this reason is subject to the issuance of an approval of Environmental Terms (AET) by the Environmental Licensing Directorate of the Ministry of Environment and Energy, on the basis of an Environmental Impact Assessment (EIA), which must be submitted to the Ministry together with the application for the AET.
+The EIA is also subject to public consultation with relevant stakeholders and administrative authorities.

-Oil pipelines are also subject to the issuance of special license in the meaning of Law 3054/2002 on the organization of the downstream oil market.
+Oil pipelines are also subject to prior licensing in accordance with the terms and conditions set out in Law 3054/2002 (Government Gazette A’ 230/2.10.2002) on the organization of the downstream oil market.

 -